Bloodwynd: Post-Flashpoint

 In the revised continuity, Bloodwynd's history closely mirrors his pre-Flashpoint incarnation.
-In DC Power 2024, it is revealed that Quintus, a descendant, becomes the superhero Bloodwynd after inheriting the bloodgem.
+In DC Power 2024, it is revealed that Quintus becomes the superhero Bloodwynd after inheriting the bloodgem.
 Following a confrontation with Felix Faust, Bloodwynd is condemned to Hell, where he relives his past failures.
 Saved by his nephew Raphael, Bloodwynd learns that holding the bloodgem upon death leads to damnation.
 Raphael takes on the mantle, freeing Bloodwynd from Hell.
 Before vanishing, Bloodwynd urges his nephew to carry the legacy responsibly.

-Raphael Arce

-In Lazarus Planet, Raphael, a native of Metropolis affected by the Lazarus rains, discovers that he has gained empathic powers.
-Utilizing his abilities to alleviate the pain of others, he encounters a living memory of Doomsday and traps him in a psychic blood gem.

-Other versions

-A version of Bloodwynd is part of Earth 16 which is free of crime due to Superman's robots.
-Bloodwynd manages to break free of the ennui surrounding the heroes as he recalls his heroic past; he realizes there is more to life than letting the robots handle everything.

 Powers and abilities

 Quintus is a proficient necromancer, adept at summoning and utilizing the life energy and enhanced power of deceased spirits.
 He also possesses the ability to sense death locations and can impose the torment of victims upon murderers, similar to Ghost Rider's "Penance Stare".

-The Raphael Arce incarnation of Bloodwynd is a metahuman with empathy that enables him to heal emotional and physical pain.
-Both iterations of Bloodwynd are equipped with a "blood gem", a potent arcane object that bestows a range of magical abilities.
-These abilities include flight, enhanced strength, telepathy, and the ability to cast illusions.
+He is notably equipped with a blood gem, a potent arcane object that bestows a range of magical abilities, including flight, enhanced strength, telepathy, and the ability to cast illusions.